Disable "Prepare Document for Reading" in Adobe Acrobat Reader DC

 If the file extensions are not displayed, go to "View" in File Explorer and check "File name extensions."

-Now, if you try opening the PDF file again, a warning will appear, but this is because you disabled it by changing the name.
+If you open the PDF file again now, a warning will appear, but this is because we disabled it earlier by changing its name.

-If you check "Don't show this again," it will not be displayed the next time you open the file.
+If you check "Don't show this again," it will no longer appear from the next time you open the file.

 Now your PDF files open faster!